Measles

 Vaccine information

-Two doses of the MMR vaccine are 97% effective against measles.
-First dose at 12-15 months; second dose at 4-6 years.
-Adults who are unsure of their vaccination history should get vaccinated.
+Two doses of MMR vaccine are 97% effective against measles.
+First dose at 12–15 months, second dose at 4–6 years.
+Infants 6–11 months traveling internationally may receive an early dose (does not count toward the 2-dose series).

 Any confirmed case in a county triggers an elevated alert.
 Updated manually when NYSDOH issues outbreak notifications.